Organizations are, quite simply, made up of social interactions: groups of people.

 The focus of change management is the human and social side of the organization.
 Organizations are, quite simply, made up of social interactions and groups of people.
 The foundation of change management:

-- what an employee is expected to do as a result of the change,
+- What change an employee is expected to do,

 Be mindful when you move from a 10% chance of success to a 100% chance of success, your change project not only succeeds, but as it becomes institutionalized, your organization is now more flexible and better prepared for future change(s).